Travel.State.Gov > Intercountry Adoption > Country Information > China Intercountry Adoption Information

-Exercise increased caution in China due to arbitrary enforcement of local laws as well as special restrictions on dual U.S.-Chinese nationals.
+Continue to exercise increased caution in China due to arbitrary enforcement of local laws and special restrictions on dual U.S.-Chinese citizens:

 U.S. citizens may be detained without access to U.S. consular services or information about their alleged crime.
 U.S. citizens may be subjected to prolonged interrogations and extended detention for reasons related to “state security.”
 Security personnel may detain and/or deport U.S. citizens for sending private electronic messages critical of the Chinese government.

 If you decide to travel to China: